 Home to 17 million people, the longest country in the world has made great strides to become a developed country.
-From 2000 to 2015, Chile’s poverty rate decreased from 26 percent to 7.9 percent.
+From 2000 to 2015, Chile’s poverty rate decreased from 26% to 7.9%.
 With a growing economy and unemployment rates at a stable level, life in Chile is signaling progress, but there are still common diseases in Chile that need to be addressed.

 Common among third world countries, diarrheal diseases continue to hold Chile back.
 Although Chile is widely regarded as a developed country, this antiquated disease is still a problem.
 Diarrhea is most common among tourists as contaminated water and uncooked food are the disease’s leading causes.
 Tourists are unaccustomed to the food and unaware of what may or may not be safe to eat, and thereby are perfect victims of this watery disease.
 Diarrheal diseases are a problem for the citizens of Chile as well.

-Barely trailing behind cardiovascular diseases, cancer is the cause 26 percent of all deaths in Chile.
+Barely trailing behind cardiovascular diseases, cancer is the cause of 26% of all deaths in Chile.
 Similar to cardiovascular disease, cancer is found in developed countries around the world.
 Out of all forms of cancer, gastric cancer is the most common in Chile.

 There are many factors that determine how developed a state is.
 For Chile, diarrheal diseases show that there are still some ways to go but that many diseases associated with developing countries are being managed.
 Of the common diseases in Chile, diarrheal diseases are the only ones with significance in terms of how Chile is doing socially and economically.
 It will take time to eradicate the diseases, but Chile has a healthy future.